Medically reviewed by Drugs.com. Last updated on May 19, 2022.

 - Platelet count should be at least 75,000/mm3

-- Non-hematologic toxicities should, at the physician's discretion, generally be recovered to patient's baseline condition or Grade 1 or lower
+- Non-hematologic toxicities should, at the healthcare provider's discretion, generally be recovered to patient's baseline condition or Grade 1 or lower

 Treatment should be continued until disease progression or unacceptable toxicity.

-The NINLARO dose reduction steps are presented in Table 2 and the dose modification guidelines are provided in Table 3.
+The NINLARO dose reduction steps are presented in Table 2 and the dosage modification guidelines are provided in Table 3.

 |Recommended starting dose*||First reduction to||Second reduction to||Discontinue|